 What you think is just an argument can turn into something much more.
 Who knows what happened?
 A neighbor may hear raised voices and call the police.
 The police arrive and decide someone must be arrested for domestic violence.
-Domestic violence in Georgia carries serious consequences when not addressed immediately.
+Family violence in Georgia carries serious consequences when not addressed immediately.
 These consequences can be both civil and criminal.
 If you have been charged in Hall County with a domestic violence or related offense, it's imperative to contact a domestic violence defense attorney.

 You have rights, and at Brett Willis Law, we are here to uphold your rights and defend any allegations made against you.
 Call us at (770) 249-4405 to schedule a free consultation today.

-Domestic Violence in Georgia
+Family Violence in Hall County, Georgia

-Domestic violence describes a range of harm committed in the context of a domestic relationship, usually between spouses, intimate partners, or relatives, but it can also include roommates or other members of the household.
+Family violence describes a range of harm committed in the context of a domestic relationship, usually between spouses, intimate partners, or relatives, but it can also include roommates or other members of the household.
 Examples of physical acts that can arise from domestic violence include punching, hitting, slapping, or shoving.

-Consequences of Alleged Domestic Violence in Georgia
+Consequences of Alleged Family Violence in Hall County, Georgia

-When a defendant is charged with a domestic violence offense, the court has the power to order a protection order, also referred to as a restraining or no-contact order.
+When a defendant is charged with a family violence offense, the court has the power to order a protection order, also referred to as a restraining or no-contact order.
 Protection orders can be made even when the defendant isn't present in court and before their criminal law matter has been finalized and, in many cases, before the criminal process has really even begun.
 In essence, when it comes to domestic violence, you can suffer certain consequences before a judge or jury has found you guilty beyond a reasonable doubt.

 When a protection order is issued, it can result in two significant consequences, though there may be other penalties or restrictions imposed: